My Magpul BAD Lever — the How and Why

 The reason is simple.
-I want a bad lever to help me deal with complex malfunctions where the bolt needs to be locked to the rear.
-If you have spent any time with the AR15 you probably know tow things;
+I want a BAD lever to help me deal with complex malfunctions where the bolt needs to be locked to the rear.
+If you have spent any time with the AR15 you probably know two things;

-First, the gun (as cool as it is) isn’t quite as reliable as many of the defensive handguns we depend on.
-It isn’t the malfunction machine that some clam it to be, but it isn’t as reliable as a top notch defensive handgun.
+- First, the gun (as cool as it is) isn’t quite as reliable as many of the defensive handguns we depend on.
+It isn’t the malfunctioning machine that some claim it to be, but it isn’t as reliable as a top-notch defensive handgun.

 The fact that I only use the tool to lock the bolt to there rear means I only use it when I am not firing the gun.
 This simplifies the work that my trigger finger has to do and only employs it when it isn’t getting ready to shoot.

 I recently wrote an article about the American Defense Manufacturing UIC Ambidextrous AR lower.
 It would eliminate the need for a BAD Lever.
 I don’t have one (yet) and I certainly think it is a more elegant solution.